gene-git/dmarc_report/README.md

 ### Extracting xml attachments from emails

 In thunderbird if I select multiple email reports and then use File -> Save As into a directory each email gets saved with a *.eml* extension.
-Then attached dmarc reports can be extracted using ripMIME using a little script such as:
+Then the dmarc report attachments can be extracted using ripMIME using a little script such as:

         #!/bin/bash